blaise-mibeck/SEM_Workflow_Manager/readme.md

 5. **Configure Layout**: Adjust the grid layout as needed.
 6. **Export Grid**: Save the visualization for use in reports.

+## Session Information

+The application organizes images into sessions, with each session having the following information:

+### Session Fields

+- **Sample ID**: Identifier used internally to identify the sample being imaged.
+This is the primary identifier used within the application.

+- **TCL ID**: ID assigned by TCL to the original as-received sample.
+This may or may not be the same as the Sample ID, and is used for tracking samples through the lab system.

+- **Client Sample Name**: Name or lot number assigned by the client.
+This is most meaningful to the client and may be how the sample is discussed in reports.

+- **Sample Type**: A description of the physical form of the sample, such as:
+  - Dry powder
+  - Paste
+  - Solid
+  - Small part
+  - Coating
+  - Film
+  - Granule
+  - etc.

+- **Preparation Method**: The method used to prepare the sample for SEM imaging, such as:
+  - Flick
+  - Dish
+  - Dispersed
+  - Drop cast
+  - Cross-section
+  - Adhered
+  - Sputter coated
+  - etc.

+- **Operator Name**: The name of the person who operated the SEM for this session.

+- **Notes**: Additional information about the session, sample, or imaging conditions.

+These fields help organize and categorize the SEM images, making it easier to find and compare samples across sessions.

 ## ModeGrid Workflow

 The ModeGrid workflow allows you to compare SEM images of the same scene captured with different imaging modes: